These stocks have the right conditions to trigger short squeezes.

 Nikola Corp.
 (NKLA)

-Electric vehicle stocks have been battle grounds for short sellers in the past two years, and Nikola is one of the most controversial EV stocks of all.
+Electric vehicle stocks have been battlegrounds for short sellers in the past two years, and Nikola is one of the most controversial EV stocks of all.
 Nikola founder Trevor Milton left the company in September 2020, following allegations by short seller Hindenburg Research that Nikola was spreading “an ocean of lies” about its products.
-In October 2022, Milton was found guilty of three counts of fraud for false statements he made while at the company.
-Nikola shares are down more than 85% in the past two years, but short sellers apparently see more downside ahead.
-Nikola’s short interest is 29% of its float, according to Ortex.
+In October 2022, Milton was found guilty of three counts of fraud.
+Nikola shares are down 88% in the past two years ending Jan.
+27, but short sellers apparently see more downside ahead.
+Nikola’s short interest is 26% of its float, according to Ortex.

 Stronghold Digital Mining Inc. (SDIG)

-Stronghold Digital Mining is a cryptocurrency mining company that mines Bitcoin (BTC).
-The company operates roughly 25,900 mining computers.
-Stronghold went public via an initial public offering in October 2021 during the cryptocurrency boom, but that boom turned to bust during 2022’s crypto winter.
-Company shares peaked at a closing price of $33.26 on Nov.
-2, 2021 but have since dropped to less than 45 cents.
-Stronghold’s short interest has grown to about 27% of its float.
+Stronghold Digital Mining is a Bitcoin (BTC) mining firm.
+The company operates roughly 25,900 crypto mining computers.
+Stronghold went public via an IPO in October 2021 during the cryptocurrency boom, but that boom turned to a bust during 2022’s crypto winter.
+Stronghold shares peaked at a post-IPO closing price of $33.26 on Nov.
+2, 2021, but have since dropped down to close at $0.61 on Jan.
+27. Stronghold’s short interest has grown to about 27% of its float.

 Fisker Inc. (FSR)

-Yet another EV stock that short sellers have successfully targeted as of late is Fisker, which went public via SPAC merger in October 2020 at a price of about $9.
-After trading as high as $31.96 during the peak of the Reddit trading craze in early 2021, Fisker shares have dropped all the way back down to close at $6.88 on Jan.
-3. The stock took a hit in December 2022 after short seller Fuzzy Panda Research said Fisker is facing liquidity issues, which Fisker subsequently denied.
+Yet another EV stock that short sellers have successfully targeted as of late is Fisker.
+Fisker went public via a SPAC merger in October 2020 at a price of about $9.
+After trading as high as $31.96 during the peak of the Reddit trading craze in early 2021, Fisker shares have dropped all the way back down to $7.84 as of Jan.
+27. The stock took a hit in December 2022 after short seller Fuzzy Panda Research said Fisker is facing liquidity issues, claims Fisker subsequently denied.
 Fuzzy Panda isn’t the only short seller that could get burned by a short squeeze.
-Fisker’s short interest sits at 34% of its float.
+Fisker’s short interest is up to 37% of its float.

 Blink Charging Co.
 (BLNK)

 Blink Charging owns and operates EV charging equipment.
-In November 2020, short seller and Citron Research editor Andrew Left called Blink a “total scheme” and a “joke,” and said shares were worth less than $10.
-At the time, the stock had rallied from $2 to about $28 in a matter of months, and momentum ultimately pushed Blink shares as high as $64.50 in January 2021.
-The stock has since traded back down to close at $10.95 on Jan.
-3. Blink reported impressive 169% year-over-year revenue growth in the third quarter, but net losses also increased 67.3%.
-Blink’s short interest has grown to about 32% of its float.
+In November 2020, short seller and Citron Research editor Andrew Left called Blink a “total scheme” and a “joke” and said shares were worth less than $10.
+At the time, the stock had rallied from $2 to around $28 in a matter of months, and momentum ultimately pushed Blink shares as high as $64.50 in January 2021.
+The stock has since traded back down to close at $14.13 on Jan.
+27. Blink reported impressive 169% year-over-year revenue growth in the third quarter, but net losses also increased 67%.
+Blink’s short interest has grown to about 31% of its float.

 — Nikola Corp.
 (NKLA)